craftmicro/craftmicro-sdk/examples/README.md

 ### Project setup
 1. Run Arduino IDE and create a new sketch if you need to
 2. Copy and paste the code from `main.cpp` in one of the examples into your sketch
-3. Save the sketch, then open the folder where the sketch is saved and create the subfolders `examples/resources/`
+3. Save the sketch, then open the folder where the sketch is saved and create the subfolder `resources`
-    1. Copy the resources your example needs from `craftmicro-sdk/examples/resources` to `my-sketch/examples/resources` (*)
+    1. Copy the resources your example needs from `craftmicro-sdk/examples/resources` to `my-sketch/resources` (*)
 4. Build and deploy!

 _(*) You need to copy the resources into each sketch that requires them.
 If you change the folder names, also update the `#include` path to match_